UncoderIO/Roota/README.md

 ```

 ### Fields
-[This specification](https://github.com/UncoderIO/RootA/blob/main/RootA_Specification.md) includes the list of all fields that can be used to write a RootA rule.
+[RootA specification](https://github.com/UncoderIO/RootA/blob/main/RootA_Specification.md) includes the list of all fields that can be used to write a RootA rule.

 ## How to Contribute
 Your contribution really matters in evolving the project and helping us make the RootA language even more useful for the global cyber defender community.